stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 /package/depends                  | list of strings       | List of SONiC packages the service depends on in the format \<package\>:[>\|>=\|==\|<\|<=]\<version\>.
 E.g. "swss:\>1.4.1".
 /package/breaks                   | list of strings       | List of SONiC package the service breaks in the format \<package\>:[>\|>=\|==\|<\|<=]\<version\>.
 E.g. "featureX:\<=1.1.0".
 /package/sonic-version            | string                | SONiC base image version dependency in the format [>\|>=\|==\|<\|<=]\<version\>.
 E.g. "\>=1.1.0".
+/package/changelog                | string                | A path to a file relatively to manifest file that contains a human readably changelog file that will be displayed to the user.
 /package/init-config              | string                | Path to SONiC Application Extension Package initial configuration JSON file relatively to manifest file.<p>This configuration will be appendend to running and boot configuration during installation.
 /package/debug-dump               | string                | A command to be executed during system dump.<p>This field tells the system what to do if user requests "show techsupport" information.
+/service/                         | object                | Service management related properties.
 /service/name                     | string                | Name of the service.
 There could be two packages e.g: fpm-quagga, fpm-frr but the service name is the same "bgp".
 For such cases each one have to declare the other service in "breaks".
-/service/                         | object                | Service management related properties.
 /service/requires                 | list of strings       | List of SONiC services the application requires.<p>The option maps to systemd's unit "Requires=".
 /service/requisite                | list of strings       | List of SONiC services that are requisite for this package.<p>The option maps to systemd's unit "Requisite=".
 /service/dependent-of             | lits of strnigs       | List of SONiC services this application is dependent of.<p>Specifying in this option a service X, will regenerate the /usr/local/bin/X.sh script and upgrade the "DEPENDENT" list with this package service.<p>This option is warm-restart related, a warm-restart of service X will not trigger this package service restart.<p>On the other hand, this service package will be started, stopped, restarted togather with service X.<p>Example:<p>For "dhcp-relay", "radv", "teamd" this field will have "swss" service in the list.